Particle representations for stochastic partial differential equations with boundary conditions: Weak equations with boundary terms

 \section{Weak equations with boundary terms}

-At least in general, uniqueness will not hold for the weak-form stochastic partial differential equation (\ref{aceq}) using test functions with compact support in $D^o$, the interior of $D$.
-(For example, consider $X_i$ reflecting Brownian motion with differing directions of reflection but whose stationary distribution is still normalized Lebesgue measure.)
+At least in general, uniqueness will not hold for the weak-form stochastic partial differential equation (\ref{aceq}) using test functions with compact support in $D$.
 Consequently, to obtain an equation that has a unique solution, we must enlarge the class of test functions.
-We do that in two different ways obtaining two formally different weak-form stochastic differential equations; however, for both equations, we give conditions under which the process given by the particle representation constructed above is the unique solution.
+We do this in two different ways, obtaining two formally different weak-form stochastic differential equations; however, for both equations, we give conditions under which the process given by the particle representation constructed above is the unique solution.
 The first extension, which gives the simplest form for the stochastic partial differential equation, is obtained by taking the test functions to be $C_0^2(D)$, the space of twice continuously differentiable functions that vanish on the boundary.
 The second extension is obtained by taking the test functions to be ${\cal D}({\Bbb A})$, the domain of the generator of the semigroup corresponding to the reflecting diffusion giving the particle locations.
+In this section, we prove Theorems \ref{spdeunqI} and \ref{spdeunq2I}.